jaballahseif/jaballahseif/README.md

 # Hi 👋, I'm Saifeddine Jaballah

-I'm a computer science graduate with a passion for innovative technologies, particularly in the fields of Flutter, Java, and Augmented Reality (AR).
+Bachelor’s degree in Computer Science with skills in Flutter, Java, and Unity.
+Experienced in web and mobile apps, including AR integration.
+Passionate about problem-solving, teamwork, and driving innovation in tech.

 🔭 I'm currently working as a Project Lead Developer at INDAUTECH, where I'm developing industrial automation solutions, including a mobile app for real-time machine monitoring and control.